 • The new duty for employers

-• The launch of their new training that will be available to employers to ensure they are effectively preventing and responding to Workplace Sexual Harassment.
+• The launch of their new training that will be available to employers to ensure they are effectively preventing and responding to workplace sexual harassment.

 To sign up, please complete this form.